 Steps To Take If Your Online Content Is Stolen

 - Contact the author, helpdesk or website PR.
 Most probably, they may not know that the piece of writing or art or audio/video on their site is copyright infringement.
 Most websites have a Contact Us section that will provide you with telephone number and/or e-mail address.
-Wait for a day or two to see if they take down your content.
+Also post a few comments on his blog, in the concerned posts.
+Wait for a day to see if they take down your content.
 If not, proceed to step two.
+But be aware, that if his intentions are not clean he may change the images and re-write the content to become safe!

 - Run a WhoIs search to lookup the address, email or phone of the website administrators who are hosting your copied content.
 Contact the administrators with details of copyright infringement and set them a deadline for taking down the content.
 Wait till the deadline expires and if the admins did not act on your request to take down the copied content, proceed to step three.